JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2023-05-20-sbiobertresolve_icd10cm_augmented_en.md

 nlpPipeline = Pipeline(stages=[document_assembler, sentence_detector, tokenizer, word_embeddings, clinical_ner, ner_converter, chunk2doc, sbert_embedder, icd10_resolver])

-data_ner = spark.createDataFrame([["A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with acute hepatitis, and obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
+data_ner = spark.createDataFrame([["A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
 Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection."]]).toDF("text")

 results = nlpPipeline.fit(data_ner).transform(data_ner)
 ```